VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Interval for checking for changes in http endpoint service discovery.
 This works only if http_sd_configs is configured in '-promscrape.config' file.
 See https://docs.victoriametrics.com/sd_configs.html#http_sd_configs for details (default 1m0s)
   -promscrape.kubernetes.apiServerTimeout duration
-     How frequently to reload the full state from Kubernetes API server (default 30m0s) -promscrape.kubernetesSDCheckInterval duration
+     How frequently to reload the full state from Kubernetes API server (default 30m0s) -promscrape.kumaSDCheckInterval duration
+     Interval for checking for changes in Kuma Service Mesh API service discovery.
+This works only if kuma_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#kuma_sd_configs for details (default 1m0s)
+  -promscrape.kuma.waitTime duration
+     Wait time used by Kuma service discovery.
+Default value is used if not set -promscrape.kubernetesSDCheckInterval duration
      Interval for checking for changes in Kubernetes API server.
 This works only if kubernetes_sd_configs is configured in '-promscrape.config' file.
 See https://docs.victoriametrics.com/sd_configs.html#kubernetes_sd_configs for details (default 30s)
   -promscrape.maxDroppedTargets int